Online voter registration available, and VUMC encourages employees to register

 “Regardless of one’s political views, the statistics around voter participation should be concerning for all Tennesseans.
 The Medical Center avoids taking political positions but fully supports this collaborative effort to increase voter registration and the opportunity for all members of the VUMC community to participate, by voting, in the political process,” said Jeff Balser, MD, PhD, President and CEO of VUMC and Dean of Vanderbilt University School of Medicine.
 “As one of Tennessee’s largest employers we can help play an important role in this effort.”

 To register to vote online, you must be a U.S. citizen, a resident of Tennessee, must be 18 years old on or before the next election, and must not have been convicted of a felony, or, if you have, your voting rights must have been restored.

 To register to vote online, go to https://ovr.govote.tn.gov/.

 Residents must be registered to vote 30 days in advance before an election.
-If anyone needs to update their address or name, they must also do so before the deadline in order to vote in the May 1 election.
+Those who need to update their address or name must also do so before the deadline.

 Photo by iStock